howdyai/botkit/packages/docs/reference/core.md

 ## Botkit Class Methods
 <a name="addDep"></a>
 ### addDep()
-(For use by plugins only) - Add a dependency to Botkit's bootup process that must be marked as completed using `completeDep()`.
+(For use by Botkit plugins only) - Add a dependency to Botkit's bootup process that must be marked as completed using `completeDep()`.
 Botkit's `controller.ready()` function will not fire until all dependencies have been marked complete.

 **Parameters**